dumbx90/dumbx90.github.io/_posts/2019-12-26-Active-HackTheBox-writeup.md

-Now it is *easy* part.
+Now it is *The easy* part.
 Crack the hash:

 ```bash
 dumbland () hackthebox/active/recon :: hashcat -m 13100 --force -a 0 admin-hash.txt